 else

-user.cmds values('rcp '||sqlline.name||' userp@server:/userdata'||cnt||'/userp/','alter database rename file '''||sqlline.name||''' to ''/userdata'||cnt||'/userp/'||substr(sqlline.name,19,255)||''';');
+insert into user.cmds values('rcp '||sqlline.name||' userp@server:/userdata'||cnt||'/userp/','alter database rename file '''||sqlline.name||''' to ''/userdata'||cnt||'/userp/'||substr(sqlline.name,19,255)||''';');

 end if;